Using a solid mirror

 aspect ratio thin solid glass mirrors in the 16" diameter

-of borosilicate glass.
+to the mirror.
 Using an inadequately

 designed (little to no real mechanical engineering and